Last updated on May 18th, 2021 at 02:28 pm

-Human beings aren’t meant to multitask, but we live in a world that demands it of us.
+Humans aren’t meant to multitask, but we live in a world demanding it of us.

-Way back when, we used to be focused; if you were a farmer, you’d toil in the fields from sunrise to sunset.
-Blacksmiths would work in their forges, singularly focused on the task of reforming metal into armour, weapons and whatever else was needed.
+Way back when?
+We were focused.
+Farmers toiled in the fields from sunrise to sunset.
+Blacksmiths worked in their forges, singularly focused on shaping metal into armour, weapons and whatever was needed.

 This is not the world of today.

 At any given time, I find myself balancing

 - learning whatever I can to be successful in my future business ventures

 - working on content for the various side projects that I have on the go

 - keeping up with social media and a social life

 - many, many other things

 I don’t know about you, but I haven’t been singularly focused on anything for ages.
 We are a busy people!